OpenSourceEBike/TSDZ2_wireless/README.md

 Connecting the nRF52840 to the BTS4140N High-Side Mosfet Relay
 --------------------------------------------------------------
-The high-side mosfet relay can be wired up directly to the nRF5280, provided the output of the nRF52850 is either floating (relay is open-circuit) or ground (relay is conducting).
-This can be achieved by switching the "output" pin between Output = LOW and configuring it as a High-Z Input.
-Alternatively look at the BTS4140N datasheet to see how a fet can be used to interface a HIGH/LOW output with the high-side relay.
+The high-side mosfet-relay input needs to be driven by an open-drain/open-collector circuit that can withstand the battery voltage across it when the device is floating.
+Following the BTS4140N datasheet on page 6, a BSS138 mosfet (supersedes BSS100) pulls the BTS4140N input to ground to make it conduct.
+When the mosfet is off, the BTS4140N stops conducting and the input floats at the battery voltage, which means that the Drain-Source breakdown voltage must be higher than 60V - the BSS138 is 100V.

 Connecting power to the nRF5280